dsc-courses/dsc106-2025-wi/labs/lab04/index.md

 **Check Your Understanding:**

+- Identify a URL pointing to your `projects.json` file (ie: `../lib/projects.json`) and make sure the file exists in your project structure.
 - What happens if the `projects.json` file is missing or incorrectly formatted?
 - How does the `renderProjects` function handle an empty array of projects?
 Can you enhance it to display a placeholder message in this case?

 ### Step 1.4: Creating a `renderProjects` Function